 “Knowledgeable, approachable, responsive and practical…….she has a good practice both in Africa and the Middle East”Chambers UK 2020

-Kirsti Massie is a partner in the Global Projects group in London and has a great deal of experience in energy projects, with a particular focus on power.
+Kirsti Massie is Co-Head of Mayer Brown's Projects & Infrastructure group and is based in London.
+She has a great deal of experience in energy projects, with a particular focus on power.
 Her experience extends from traditional thermal generation (including gas, coal and nuclear) to renewable technologies (including wind, solar, biomass and geothermal) and battery and storage technologies.

 Kirsti spent a number of years in-house working in large international energy companies and clients really benefit from the commercial and industry knowledge gained whilst in-house.